Tankenstein/simulus/README.md

 To build an application using simulus, one has to either acquire or implement simulus modules to actually provide models and model behaviour in your specific crisis simulation.

+To see an example of a simulus application, check out [the example application](https://tankenstein.github.io/simulus).
+The source code can be found in the example directory in this repo.

 ## Installing

 Either through npm: